A soft brew is a coffee made without pressurised water. We trialled several methods to see which gave the best cuppa.

 Soft brews are lighter in colour than espresso.
 They also tend to be fruitier, which means they often taste better without sugar or milk.
 Single origin beans (beans sourced from the same area) work nicely with soft brews because the process allows their unique flavours to stand out.

 If you can’t get to a local coffee shop, John recommends ordering beans online from a coffee roaster.
 “There are no guarantees [on freshness] with supermarkets, so you don’t know how old the beans might be.
 Freshness is very important.”

 John says to remember coffee is an agricultural product, so it does go stale.
 Buy small amounts of freshly roasted beans, no more than a week’s supply, and keep them in an airtight container somewhere cool, but not too cold.
 Grind just before you make the coffee and only grind as much as you need.

 We recommend a burr grinder, instead of blades, as this gives you greater control over the grind size.
 Even basic hand burr grinders are good for this.
-Check out the results of our grinders test.

 For grind size it’s all about surface area.
 The finer the grind the more surface area and the more surface area the more flavour is transferred into the brew.
 So soft brew coffee is ground coarser than espresso because it’s in contact with the water for longer.

 The amount of coffee is crucial.
 John recommends a 1:16 ratio of ground coffee to water.
 So roughly 15g (three teaspoons) of coffee for a 250ml cup.
 If you like your coffee stronger or weaker just alter the ratio.
 A digital kitchen scale is useful for this part.